Former ‘RHOC’ Star Simon Barney Applauds Fiancee Catushia Ienni As His ‘Hero’ Amid Cancer Battle

 “Awww…, that’s great to have someone that loves you so much!” wrote another.

 As The Daily Dish noted, Tamra has spoken out on a number of occasions about the way in which Catushia has by Simon’s side over the past several months.
-While Tamra and Simon’s split was quite messy, as fans of The Real Housewives of Orange County will recall, the family, including Catushia, pulled together and put their differences aside after learning that Simon was facing a health crisis and today, Tamra is quite friendly with her ex-husband’s fiancee.
+While Tamra and Simon’s split was quite messy, as fans of The Real Housewives of Orange County will recall, the family, including Catushia, pulled together and put their differences aside after learning that Simon was facing a health crisis.
+Today, Tamra is quite friendly with her ex-husband’s fiancée.

 As The Inquisitr previously reported, Tamra also spoke out about Simon’s cancer diagnosis during an appearance on Vicki Gunvalson’s podcast, Whoop It Up with Vicki, telling her friend and former co-star that she was happy to walk away from the Bravo show because her kids needed her to be around more as they coped with their father’s health battle.